GSA/fpki-guides/pages/fpki_cas.md

 The three FPKI Trust Infrastructure CAs' detailed functions are as follows:

-### Federal Common Policy Certification Authority (_COMMON_) ####
+### Federal Common Policy Certification Authority (_COMMON_) #### <!-- What do the 4 hash marks do re: formatting? -->

 For the Federal Government agencies, there is only one Root Certificate Authority--**COMMON**.

 COMMON serves as the FPKI Trust Anchor for the Federal Government and supports [Personal Identity Verification (PIV) credentials](https://piv.idmanagement.gov/#what-is-piv){:target="_blank"}.
 COMMON's design enables any certificate issued by any FPKI CA to validate its certificate path to a single Root CA. <!-- The uninitiated may not understand what the previous sentence means.
-Translation for lay audience? -->(See the following example where a person certificate, issued by a FPKI CA, can validate its certificate path back to COMMON, the FPKI Trust Anchor.)
+Translation for lay audience? -->(See the following example where a person certificate, issued by a FPKI CA, can validate its certificate path back to COMMON, an FPKI Trust Anchor.)

 ![Example of COMMON Serving as the Trust Anchor]({{site.baseurl}}/img/fcpca-chainV5.png){:style="width:40%;float:right;"}
 *Example of COMMON as the Trust Anchor*{:style="float:right;clear:both;font-size:14px;text-align:center;margin:20px 0 0 0;width:40%;"}

-Commercial vendors include the COMMON root certificate in their commercial-off-the-shelf (COTS) products <!--product(s)? for what?
+Many commercial vendors include the COMMON Trust Anchor (i.e., root certificate) in their commercial-off-the-shelf (COTS) products <!--product(s)? for what?
 Give example. --> [trust stores](../truststores/).
 This enables Federal Government systems to trust FPKI person and device certificates issued by FPKI CAs.
-It is also possible for commercial vendors to manually add the COMMON root certificate to <!-- Correct? -->their products' Trust Stores, if the COMMON root certificate isn't available in a product by default. <!-- By default = meaning? -->
+It is also possible for commercial vendors to manually add the COMMON root certificate to <!-- Correct? -->their products' Trust Stores, if the COMMON root certificate isn't available in their product by default. <!-- By default = meaning? -->

-{% include alert-warning.html content="Currently, COMMON is included in some Trust Stores by default (i.e., Chrome and Internet Explorer browsers include the COMMON Trust Anchor).
-Other browsers, such as Mozilla, do not include the Federal Common Policy Certification Authority by default. " %}
+{% include alert-warning.html content="For example, the COMMON Trust Anchor <!-- Inconsistent terms:  "COMMON root certificate" above vs. "COMMON Trust Anchor" here? -->is included in some vendors' Trust Stores, such as Chrome and Internet Explorer browsers.
+Other browsers, such as Mozilla, do not include COMMON Trust Anchor by default. " %}

 ### Federal Bridge Certification Authority (_FBCA_)